 - marriage certificate

 - change of name certificate.

-If an individual's preferred gender isn't reflected on their documents, they must provide a document indicating their preferred gender, for example amended birth certificate or a statement from a registered medical practitioner.
+If an individual's preferred gender isn't reflected on their documents, they must provide a document indicating their preferred gender.
+For example, an amended birth certificate or a statement from a registered medical practitioner.

-To establish the identity of a company, provide either of the following:
+To establish the identity of a company, provide either:

 - the company's Australian Registered Body Number (ARBN) or TFN

-- a certified copy of a certificate of incorporation or registration from the relevant authority in its country of origin (where not relevant to the country of origin, a signed statement to that effect is acceptable and must be signed by by least two directors)
+- a certified copy of a certificate of incorporation or registration from the relevant authority in its country of origin (where not relevant to the country of origin, a signed statement to that effect is acceptable and must be signed by at least 2 directors)

-- if the company is listed on a stock exchange, details of the listing.
+- details of the listing, if the company is listed on a stock exchange.

 A company must provide the TFN or certified identity documents for: